-1489 1490 A. Scaled map and recent aerial photographs that identify the: 1491 1.
-Area of influence of the individual and cumulative effects of the proposed 1492 water use; 1493 2.
-The locations of all wetlands and other surface waters that occur within the 1494 area of influence of the individual and cumulative effects of the proposed 1495 water use, including wetlands and other surface waters located outside the 1496 applicant's property boundaries; and 1497 3.
-Locations of existing and proposed withdrawal facilities.
-1498 1499 В. Information about the hydrology and current conditions of the wetlands and other 1500 surface waters.
-1501 1502 C. Information regarding the potential impact of the individual and cumulative effects of 1503 the proposed water use on the wetland or other surface water in its current condition.
-1504 D. A summary report of any modeling performed and electronic copies of any modeling 1505 files for District staff to review.
-1506 E. Site specific information shall be submitted by the applicant, if requested by the District 1507 or if otherwise deemed relevant by the applicant, for determining whether the narrative 1508 standards, set forth below, have been met.
-The applicant shall provide site specific 1509 information on the local hydrology, geology, actual water use or unique seasonality of 1510 water use, including: 1511 1.
-Consideration of site specific hydrologic or geologic features that affect the 1512 projected drawdown, including the existence and extent of confining layers 1513 that impede the vertical movement of water under the wetland, preferential 1514 flow paths, seepage face wetlands that receive high rates of inflow, or the 1515 effects of soil depth and type on moisture retention, to the degree that actual 1516 field data support how these factors affect the potential for impacts of the 1517 water use on the wetland or other surface water.
-1518 2.
-If the applicant asserts that the actual water use has not caused harm to 1519 wetlands or other surface waters, site specific information on the condition of 1520 the wetlands or other surface waters in question must be provided in 1521 conjunction with pumpage records or other relevant evidence of actual water 1522 use to substantiate the assertion.
-Applicable monitoring data and historic 1523 photography shall be submitted, if available.
-1524 3.
-Other relevant factors or information in assessing the potential for harm to 1525 wetlands and other surface waters, such as the condition, size, depth, 1526 uniqueness, location, and fish and wildlife utilization, including listed species, 1527 of the wetland or other surface water.
-1528 1529 F. Where there is potential for harm, information required to determine whether the harm 1530 can be eliminated pursuant to Section 3.6 below.
-1531
+- A. Scaled map and recent aerial photographs that identify the: - 1.
+Area of influence of the individual and cumulative effects of the proposed water use: - 2.
+The locations of all wetlands and other surface waters that occur within the area of influence of the individual and cumulative effects of the proposed water use, including wetlands and other surface waters located outside the applicant's property boundaries; and - 3.
+Locations of existing and proposed withdrawal facilities. - B. Information about the hydrology and current conditions of the wetlands and other surface waters. - C. Information regarding the potential impact of the individual and cumulative effects of the proposed water use on the wetland or other surface water in its current condition. - D. A summary report of any modeling performed and electronic copies of any modeling files for District staff to review. - E. Site specific information shall be submitted by the applicant, if requested by the District or if otherwise deemed relevant by the applicant, for determining whether the narrative standards, set forth below, have been met.
+The applicant shall provide site specific information on the local hydrology, geology, actual water use or unique seasonality of water use, including: - 1.
+Consideration of site specific hydrologic or geologic features that affect the projected drawdown, including the existence and extent of confining layers that impede the vertical movement of water under the wetland, preferential flow paths, seepage face wetlands that receive high rates of inflow, or the effects of soil depth and type on moisture retention, to the degree that actual field data support how these factors affect the potential for impacts of the water use on the wetland or other surface water. - 2.
+If the applicant asserts that the actual water use has not caused harm to wetlands or other surface waters, site specific information on the condition of the wetlands or other surface waters in question must be provided in conjunction with pumpage records or other relevant evidence of actual water use to substantiate the assertion.
+Applicable monitoring data and historic photography shall be submitted, if available. - 3.
+Other relevant factors or information in assessing the potential for harm to wetlands and other surface waters, such as the condition, size, depth, uniqueness, location, and fish and wildlife utilization, including listed species, of the wetland or other surface water. - F. Where there is potential for harm, information required to determine whether the harm can be eliminated pursuant to section 3.6 below.

-1532 1533 G. A monitoring plan to assess the effects of the water use, if required.
-A monitoring plan shall be required when necessary to provide continued verification that no harm is 1534 occurring due to the water use.
-1535 H. If the applicant asserts the exclusions in Subsections 3.4.2, above, apply to wetlands or

-H. If the applicant asserts the exclusions in Subsections 3.4.2, above, apply to wetlands or other surface waters within the area of influence of the proposed water use, the applicant must provide appropriate information supporting this assertion, including relevant information from the permit file.
+- G. A monitoring plan to assess the effects of the water use, if required.
+A monitoring plan shall be required when necessary to provide continued verification that no harm is occurring due to the water use. - H. If the applicant asserts the exclusions in subsections 3.4.2, above, apply to wetlands or other surface waters within the area of influence of the proposed water use, the applicant must provide appropriate information supporting this assertion, including relevant information from the permit file.